 A person can have HIV for many years, and the virus may or may not progress to the disease of AIDS.
 This is why a person may appear healthy or uninfected when, in fact, they carry the HIV virus.
 A medical test is the only way to know if a person has HIV.

 From the efforts of medical science, HIV is no longer necessarily fatal.
 A big part of this success is the treatment called HAART (highly active antiretroviral therapy).
 HAART is a combination of three or more medications that can hold back the virus and prevent or decrease symptoms of illness.

 1Centers for Disease Control and Prevention.
 HIV in the United States: At A Glance.
 Atlanta, GA, June 2016.
 Available at http://www.cdc.gov/hiv/statistics/basics/ataglance.html.

 HIV can spread when blood or other bodily fluids of someone who is infected comes in contact with the blood, broken skin, or mucous membranes (e.g., the genital area) of an uninfected person.
 The two main ways HIV is spread are: 1) through unprotected sex; and 2) by sharing needles or other equipment used for injection drug use.

-Among people ages 13 to 19, more than 2,300 were newly diagnosed with HIV in 2011.2 However, this does not represent the number of youth that were already diagnosed or those that have not (yet) been diagnosed.
+Among people ages 13 to 19, close to 1,900 were newly diagnosed with HIV in 2014.2 However, this does not represent the number of youth that were already diagnosed or those that have not (yet) been diagnosed.
 In fact, CDC estimates 60 percent of youth with HIV in the United States do not know they are infected.3

 In general, middle and late adolescence is a time when young people take risks that may put them in danger of getting HIV.
 Regardless of whether a young person takes drugs, unsafe sex increases a person's risk of getting HIV.
 But drugs and alcohol can increase the chances of unsafe behavior by affecting how a person makes decisions.